tonjetj/workflow-resit/README.md

 #### Unit Testing

 - [] The login function stores a token in browser storage when a user is logged in with valid credentials.
-- [] The logout function clear the token from browser storage.
+- [] The logout function clears the token from browser storage.

 #### E2E Testing